Konstantin Kotov: Biography

 Konstantin Aleksandrovich Kotov was born on 22 February 1985 in Moscow.
 He studied in higher education and worked as a programmer at the Semenikhin Research Institute in Moscow.

 Since 2016, Kotov has been known for his political activism and was an organizer of a picket in support of the imprisoned Ukrainian filmmaker Oleg Sentsov in 2018.

 In August 2019, Kotov was detained at a protest and in September, was sentenced to four years in prison for participating in unsanctioned protests, a case he called politically motivated.
 He was regarded by Amnesty International as a prisoner of conscience.
 After a public outcry, President Vladimir Putin in January 2020 ordered the Prosecutor-General's Office to review the sentencing's legality and two days later, the Constitutional Court of Russia ruled that the case must be reviewed.
 In April, the Moscow City Court upheld the sentence but reduced Kotov's prison sentence to 18 months and his term was recalculated to include his time served in pre-trial detention (where one day equals 1.5 days served at a corrective colony).
 In December, Kotov was released from prison upon completion of his prison term.

+Put back under house arrest for donation to Alexei Navalny foundation, Kotov left Russia in 2024.